Empire's static pages

 There are a few different things you can do to customize your password pages in Empire.
 First, you can add a Logo image, which will display in the top left corner of the top bar.
 We recommend using a 200 x 80px .png file.

-You can also Enable newsletter signup by selecting that option.
-Any emails captured here will be logged under Customers in your Shopify admin.
+You can also Enable newsletter signup.
+Any emails captured here will be stored in Customers found in your Shopify admin.
 Shopify will segment your purchasers using the tags/tabs along the top.
 If they have opted in to your newsletter, their email will be displayed under Accepts marketing (you can further hone in on signups by applying the filters "newsletter" and "password page," which will show only users who signed up in the footer or on the password page).